 My first season with Austin Adventures was the summer of ’11.
 I was beside myself for the opportunity to work on the Kenai Peninsula in Alaska.
 After 6 days of driving the 15-passenger van (while towing a trailer with a roof rack full of bikes) I was in awe of the scenery.
 I couldn’t believe this was my new office and playground for the next three months.
 The Alaska trip is, in short, amazing!
 Throughout the week we hike up to the Harding Icefield, bike along the Turnagain Arm and kayak the cool waters of Resurrection Bay.
-But my favorite experience all summer was on the Kenai Fjords tour.
+But my favorite experience all summer was on the Alaska Adventure Tour.

 On Mondays we leave the tranquility of Fox Island and head south in search of tidewater glaciers, bird rookeries and large mammals.
 Now nothing on these tours is a guarantee but you have a pretty good chance of finding all of those things.
 The glaciers are in fact retreating but they’re hanging in there.
 The waterfowl have their nesting areas and though most are migratory they usually don’t fly the coop until fall (the rainy season) begins.
 The large mammals, they’re a different story.
 Some of the animals we’re hoping to see are Steller sea lions, Harbor seals, Dall’s Porpoise, orcas and humpback whales.
 The humpbacks are my favorite.